theflowong/samstewart.github.io/_posts/2016-09-30-bounding-kinetic-energy.md

 	\norm{K(t)}_\infty \leq \norm{v}_p \norm{a}_q.
 \\]

+In short, as long as the particle doesn't accelerate too quickly, the total kinetic energy of the system will stay bounded.
 ## Homework for Harmonic Analysis Class
 Note: for my harmonic analysis class I was asked to prove that if $f \in \mathcal{S}(\R)$ then
 \\[